zabelkin/pet-projects/03. smart-socket-DIY/README.md

 # Smart-socket-DIY
 just ESP8266-enabled socket to control power in timely manner from mobile and/or MQTT service.
-Main usage: switch on/off a plant lamp in set hours.
+Main usage: switch on/off a plant growth lamp in the set hours.

 Credits to Pieter P, https://tttapa.github.io/ for his amazing ESP8266 guide.